We use our eyes to monitor our external environment, and we depend on our ocular motor systems to protect and guide our eyes.

 The right pupil reflex means the reaction of the right pupil, whether it lights up with the left eye, the right eye, or both eyes.

-In contrast, the terms direct and consensual refer to the side from which the light source is coming, relative to the side of the pupil that reacts.
-A direct pupillary reflex is the pupillary response to light entering the ipsilateral (same) eye.
+In contrast, the terms direct and consensual refer to the side from which the light source is coming, relative to the pupil’s side that reacts.
+An immediate pupillary reflex is a pupillary response to light entering the ipsilateral (same) eye.

-A consensual pupillary reflex is the response of a pupil to light entering the contralateral (opposite) eye.
+A consensual pupillary reflex is a pupil’s response to light entering the contralateral (opposite) eye.